Paul Bernardo: Canadian serial killer moved to lower security prison, sparking outrage

 In 1995, he was sentenced to life in prison without parole for at least 25 years.

-Bernardo, 58, was handed the life sentence for kidnapping, torturing and killing two schoolgirls - Leslie Mahaffy, 14, and Kristen French, 15 - though he had committed many other heinous acts, including manslaughter and rape in the drugging death of 15-year-old Tammy Homolka.
+Bernardo, 58, was handed the life sentence for kidnapping, torturing and killing two schoolgirls - Leslie Mahaffy, 14, and Kristen French, 15.
+He was also found guilty of the manslaughter and rape of his sister-in-law, 15-year-old Tammy Homolka.

-The reason behind Correctional Service of Canada's (CSC) decision to transfer Bernardo from Millhaven Institution, a maximum-security prison in Ontario, to La Macaza Institution, a medium security-prison in Quebec, remains unknown.
+It is unclear why the Correctional Service of Canada (CSC) decided to transfer Bernardo from Millhaven Institution, a maximum-security prison in Ontario, to La Macaza Institution, a medium-security-prison in Quebec.

-The federal agency released a statement on Monday acknowledging the crimes as horrific, but failed to offer specifics about the reasons behind the transfer.
+The federal agency released a statement on Monday acknowledging the crimes as horrific, but failed to outline the reasons for the transfer.

 "We are restricted by law in what we can divulge about an offender's case," the statement said.